LouisAndrew/poRTfoLiO/content/project/map-repo_url-https-github-com-louisandrew-vid-to-gif-web_url-https-vid-to-gif-vercel-app-project_screenshots-list-map-screenshot_label-main-section-of-the-app-screenshot-img-main-png-screenshot_mobile-img-main_m.md

   The application is built with React, tailwind CSS as the CSS framework of choice and ffmpeg.wasm as the engine behind the video to gif conversion.

+  *PS: Screenshots provided for mobile devices were taken from a windows PC, because there aren't any mobile browser that compatible with the app right now.*
 web_url: https://vid-to-gif.vercel.app/
 repo_url: https://github.com/LouisAndrew/vid-to-gif
 preview_desc: Simple video to gif converter.
 Powered by webassembly and highly